Museum, Library and Nature Lab

 A major cultural institution in Rhode Island, the RISD Museum houses more than 86,000 works of fine and decorative art ranging from ancient times to the present.
 It is the only comprehensive art museum in southeastern New England and, as such, is a vital cultural resource both for RISD and the broader community.
 With seven curatorial departments, the museum offers a rich and varied program of exhibitions, lectures, tours, workshops and publications.
 It is dedicated to the interpretation of art and design from diverse cultures, and to educating and inspiring artists and designers, families, scholarly researchers and students of all ages.
 RISD CE students in courses meeting 18 hours or more may visit the RISD Museum free of charge (upon presentation of registration statement and a photo ID).

-COVID-19 Update: For Spring & Summer 2020, Fleet Library has expanded its collection of free/open electronic resources.
+COVID-19 Update: Matriculated RISD students can fully access the library’s services.
+For non-RISD students, Fleet Library has expanded its collection of free/open electronic resources.
 Please view the Free/Open Resources page for more information.
 For questions, please contact firstname.lastname@example.org.

 Edna W. Lawrence Nature Lab